 I hope you enjoyed this instalment of Exploring FPGA Graphics, but nothing beats creating your own designs.
 Here are a few sprite suggestions:

-- Use buttons to control the position of sprites on screen
+- Use buttons to control the position of a sprite on screen

 - Add additional hedgehogs sprite instances to the final design